CanarysPlayground/ghcap-github-actions/labs/creatingfirstaction.md

    ![new-repo](../images/create-repo-new.png)

-1. In 'Create a new repository' page, in the "Repository name" box, type hello-world.
+1. In 'Create a new repository' page, in the "Repository name" box, type 'github-actions-lab'.

-1. In the "Repository name" box, type hello-world.

-1. In the "Description" box, type a short description.
-For example, type "This repository is for practising the GitHub Flow."
+1. In the **Description** box, type a short description.
+For example, type "This repository is for practising the GitHub actions."

 1. For this exercise please select visibility as **Public**